spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/1-simple-task.md

       - task-example-mysql
 ```

-Now run `cf push -f ./manifest-billsetuptask.yml`.
-This will stage the application and the app should be up which you can also verify in the Cloud Foundry dashboard.
+Now you can run `cf push -f ./manifest-billsetuptask.yml`.
+Doing so stages the application, and the application should be up.
+You can verify that the application is up in the Cloud Foundry dashboard, as the following image shows:

 ![billsetuptask deployed to Cloud Foundry](images/CF-task-standalone-initial-push-result.png)

-We are now ready to run the task:
+You can now run the task.
+To do so:

 ```bash
 cf run-task billsetuptask ".java-buildpack/open_jdk_jre/bin/java org.springframework.boot.loader.JarLauncher arg1" --name billsetuptask-task